Main menu

 Phage virus

-A type of computer virus that deletes or corrupts contents of the target host file instead of attaching itself to the file.
+A type of computer virus that deletes or corrupts the contents of the target host file instead of attaching itself to the file.

 Polymorphic malware